racket/rhombus/rhombus/0000-rhombus.md

 alice_home(neighborhood)  // prints Posn(4, 5)
 ```

-The `Map.of` contract constructor takes two contracts, one for keys
+The `Map.of` annotation constructor takes two annottaions, one for keys
 and one for values:

 ```
-fun locale(who, neighborhood :: Map.of(Keyword, Posn)):
+fun locale(who, neighborhood -: Map.of(Keyword, Posn)):
   val p: neighborhood[who]
   p.x +$ ", " +$ p.y